 When looking for heroin addiction treatment, you or your loved one may have been searching broadly for “rehab centers near me?”
 In North Carolina, there is one clear choice.
 Wilmington Treatment Center is where men and women come to receive the restorative care that they need to live healthier, joyful, and more productive lives free from the constraints of addiction.
 Since 1984, our heroin addiction rehab has been able to help thousands of individuals win the war against substance abuse and chemical dependency, and we believe that we can help you or your loved one achieve the same goal.

 Our 139-bed center is licensed as a hospital and employs a team of professionals who are dedicated to helping patients as they navigate the road to recovery.
-Our programming employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
+The programming offered at our rehab employs the most advanced and effective treatment protocols, and we have structured our treatment so that patients can receive a full spectrum of services under one roof.
 In choosing our center to recover from an addiction to heroin, the following types of treatment are among those available to you so that you can learn to make the changes needed to achieve each one of your recovery goals: